The Doubles Mini is designed to provide the diver the basic knowledge and skills to enjoy diving in the Hogarthian double tank configuration safely.

-The Doubles Mini is designed for any diver wanting to learn how to dive doubles, want to gain an understanding into how those valves, first stages and manifold work, or those who are struggling to get comfortable in doubles.
+It's designed for any diver wanting to learn how to dive doubles, wanting to gain an understanding into how those valves, first stages and manifold work, or those who are struggling to get comfortable in doubles.

 Doubles are not exclusive to technical or overhead diving.
 They offer many advantages to the recreational diver, such as increased volume, redundancy and provide the convenience of not having to bring and switch out multiple tanks between dives on multi-dive days.